 Unlike Poole’s more family focused town centre, Bournemouth is very much focused on students.
 Mainly because there’s two universities here and it’s very popular with foreign exchange student programmes.

-With two entertainment venues, a shit load of shops and a magnificent beach, Bournemouth is one of the best places in Dorset.
+With two entertainment venues, a load of shops and a magnificent beach, Bournemouth is one of the best places in Dorset.

 The gay triangle